 Truro: Gaius Goff visited for two nights of appreciated and timely ministry November 15-16.
 He also visited the Moncton assembly the following night.

-Guelph: The assembly has been encouraged with recent visits for ministry by Clark Logan, Allan Turkington, Bert Snippe, and Brian Kember.
+Guelph: The assembly has been encouraged with recent visits for ministry by Clark Logan, Allan Turkington, and Bert Snippe.
 The baptism of two teenage girls in November was also a happy occasion.

 Oshawa: The leading of the Holy Spirit was very evident at the recent conference.
 Eight of the Lord’s full-time servants and a visiting local brother gave timely ministry.
 The hall was full with many young people attending.
 The saints also enjoyed a night of ministry with David Richards.
 David Booth was expected for the Saturday night ministry in December.

 Straffordville: As a result of home Bible studies and personal counseling, there was joy on November 6 in seeing five believers, raised as Mennonites, obey the Lord in baptism.
 Some of these have paid dearly to be identified with the Lord.
 Recently, three former Mennonites were received into the assembly and four more have requested fellowship.
 Others are regularly attending the meetings and showing interest in Scriptural gathering.
 The Youth Outreach Program continues to be a very useful means of reaching the young, and as a result, several have come to the regular meetings at the hall.
 The weekly children’s meetings that run from September to December have again been very well-attended by children and parents from the neighborhood.
 Also, the help given in ministry and gospel by several brethren from other assemblies is very much appreciated.
 Please pray for this work.